Agoura Hills, CA

-A crown is a tooth-shaped cap that fits over a damaged or decaying tooth.
+A dental crown is a tooth-shaped cap that fits over a damaged or decaying tooth.
 Once cemented in place, the crown fully encapsulates the tooth, restoring its size, shape and appearance.
 They can be made from stainless steel, porcelain fused to metal, gold or other metal alloys, resin, or ceramic.
-A crown makes a tooth stronger while at the same time improving its appearance.
+A dental crown makes a tooth stronger while at the same time improving its appearance.
 They are a long-term investment, lasting between 5 and 15 years if properly cared for.

 Why Get A Crown?

 There are lots of reasons you might need a dental crown.
 For adults, crowns are used to protect a weak, worn down or damaged tooth, or even hold together the pieces of a cracked tooth.
 A crown may be used if you have a discolored or misshapen tooth, or a large cavity that is too big to fill or if the filling is so voluminous that there is little tooth left.
 Crowns can also be placed over root canal sites to protect the restored tooth, to hold a dental bridge in place, or to cover a dental implant.
 Children are sometimes given crowns on their primary (baby) teeth to save a badly decayed tooth or to protect against tooth decay in children with poor oral hygiene.
 In these cases, stainless steel crowns are usually used.